 The Yangtze, the longest river in Asia, has been witness to China's history spanning more than 5,000 years and still holds as much importance as it did thousands of years ago.
 The Yangtze is a crucial piece in the grand strategy that China refers to as the 'Belt and Road Initiative' (Belt and Road Portal 2017).
-In fact, for a small mountainous province in southwestern China called Guizhou, it is more than a boon.
+In fact, for a small mountainous province in south western China called Guizhou, it is more than a boon.
+This mountainous province has been bereft of the development that the east coast experienced for a very long time.
+Guizhou is home to abundant natural resources and holds the largest reserves of phosphorous ores, second-largest reserves of bauxite as well as fifth-largest reserves of coal in China (HKDTC Research 2017).